-Arrested for a violent criminal offense?
+Arrested for a violent criminal offense in Missouri?

 Any crime involving violence can be heavily punished in Missouri.
 State laws harshly penalize criminal actions that result in harm to others.
 Many times, violent crimes may be charged as felonies, and prosecutors are likely to seek the maximum penalties when the alleged victim is injured or killed—even if it was unintended.

 At The Hammer Law Firm, LLC, we firmly believe that everyone accused of a crime deserves the best legal representation.
 Our St. Louis criminal defense attorneys, Mark Hammer and Nicole Chiravollatti, have more than 30 years of criminal law experience and are committed to protecting your rights.
 If you need tough negotiators and proven trial lawyers, don’t hesitate to reach out.

 Call (314) 334-3807 or contact us online today for a free consultation.